 Instructions

-- In a large bowl, using an electric mixer combine the cream cheese, butter, and beat on high until light and fluffy.
+3. In a large bowl, using an electric mixer, combine the cream cheese and butter and beat on high until light and fluffy.

 Nutrition Information: